-LAWS1510 Family Law Staff Contact: Dr Owen Jessep C3 SS HPW4
+LAWS1510 Family Law Staff Contact: A/Prof Owen Jessep

-The legislative and constitutional background to family law in Australia, the structure of the Family Court of Australia, including the place of counselling within the court, the establishment of formal family relationships including the regulation of marriage and the approach of the law to informal family relationships; adoption; state intervention into the family relationship including the withdrawal of children from parental custody and the protection of family members against violence.
+The legislative and constitutional background to family law in Australia, the structure of the Family Court of Australia, including the place of counselling within the court, the establishment of formal family relationships including the regulation of marriage and the approach of the law to informal family relationships, including defacto and gay and lesbian relationships; adoption; state intervention into the family relationship including the withdrawal of children from parental custody and the protection of family members against violence.

 The problems created by the breakdown of marriage and other family relationships require close reference to the principles established by the Family Law Act concerning divorce, custody and the settlement of financial disputes.
-A study of the Act includes an examination of the role of lawyers and others in the process of dissolution and reorganization of families.
+A study of the Act includes an examination of the role of lawyers and others in the process of dissolution and reorganisation of families.
 The subject encourages students to assess the actual impact of the law, and to work with interdisciplinary materials.

-Feminist Legal Theory Staff Contact: A/Prof Regina Graycar C3 SS HPW4
+LAWS1550 Feminist Legal Theory Staff Contact: A/Prof Regina Graycar CP15 SS HPW4

 Examines the complex role played by legal rules and practices in the construction and maintenance of inequality between women and men.
 Introduces students to feminist jurisprudence and significant debates within it, including the multiple meanings of 'equality' (for example, the sameness/difference debate and critiques of it); the public/private dichotomy; and the ways in which 'black letter' law is gendered.
-In addition to the broad theoretical material, topics covered may include the three-part system by which women have access to financial support: viz, paid work, dependence on men, and dependence on the state; injuries to women and the ways in which women are distinctively harmed; the legal construction and regulation of women's connection with others: as wives, mothers etc; strategies for change (is the practice of law, in particular the adversary system, the only alternative for dealing with disputes; would genderneutral legal language change a gender-specific world?).
+In addition to the broad theoretical material, topics covered may include the three-part system by which women have access to financial support: viz, paid work, dependence on men, and dependence on the state: injuries to women and the ways in which women are distinctively harmed; the legal construction and regulation of women's connection with others: as wives, mothers etc; strategies for change (is the practice of law, in particular the adversary system, the only alternative for dealing with disputes; would genderneutral legal language change a gender-specific world?).

-Families and Finances Staff Contact: Dr Owen Jessep C3 SS HPW4
+LAWS1620 Families and Finances Staff Contact: A/Prof Owen Jessep CP15 SS HPW4